django/deps/final/0001-dep-process.rst

 At this point, contributors will review the pull request.
-In most cases the reviewer will be the Shepherd of the DEP, but if that's not possible for some reason the author may want to ask on django-developers and/or the Django Forum to ensure that this review happens quickly.
+In most cases the reviewer will be the Shepherd of the DEP, but if that's not possible for some reason the author may want to ask on the Django Forum to ensure that this review happens quickly.
 A reviewer will do the following:

 * Read the DEP to check if it is ready: sound and complete.
 The ideas